Coordinate-based meta-regression algorithms

 Estimation of group-specific spatial intensity functions

-CBMR can generate estimation of group-specific spatial internsity functions for multiple groups simultaneously, with different group-specific spatial regression coefficients.
+CBMR can generate estimates of group-specific spatial intensity functions for multiple groups simultaneously, with different group-specific spatial regression coefficients.

 CBMR can also consider the effects of study-level moderators (e.g. sample size, year of publication) by estimating regression coefficients of moderators (shared by all groups).